 We broke things down for younger peeps and have a free printable lapbook activity for you.

-All you have to do is download and print off our pdf – all instructions are included in it!
+All you have to do is head to our Etsy store – all instructions are included in it!

 Adult mouse: mouse behavior.

 When the mouse is an adult, it’s most active at dusk and dawn but can also be found foraging during the day.
 They’re nocturnal hunters so you may find them in your home or yard even if they don’t come out all during the night like other species of mice!